ksh2515/DiceAPI/README.md

 # DiceAPI
 Spring Boot Dice API

-I have made 2 REST APIs using Spring Boot
+I have made 2 REST APIs which gives the Weather information of a particular location by its name using Spring Boot

 # Structure of Application
 Controller package: Contains 2 classes